Mexico’s new ‘common man’ president hits the ground running

-MEXICO CITY (AP) — Mexico’s newly inaugurated president has hit the ground running, with his pledge to govern as a common man and end decades of secrecy, heavy security and luxury enjoyed by past presidents.
+MEXICO CITY (AP) — Mexico’s newly inaugurated president hit the ground running Monday with his pledge to govern as a common man and end decades of secrecy, heavy security and luxury enjoyed by past presidents.

 Andres Manuel Lopez Obrador sported slightly ruffled hair at his first early morning news conference as president, which started at 7 a.m. local time Monday.

+“Isn’t that a change, that I am here, informing you?”
+Lopez Obrador asked reporters.
+While past presidents have very seldom held news conferences, Lopez Obrador promised to do so on a near-daily basis, much as he did when he was mayor of Mexico City from 2000-2005.

 Lopez Obrador took his first airplane flight as president Sunday, boarding a commercial flight with the rest of the passengers.
-He promised to sell the presidential jet.
+He has promised to sell the presidential jet as an austerity measure.

-Lopez Obrador arrived at Mexico City’s National Palace in the same white compact car he used before taking office Saturday.
-Lopez Obrador refused the military body guards used by past presidents.

 Most Read Nation & World Stories